 (iii) the basis on which certain Communications will be treated as received by a Party or BSC Agent for the purposes of the Code.

-1.1.2 In this Section O references to a Party do not include BSCCo or BSC Clearer.
+[MEM]1.1.2 In this Section O references to a Party do not include BSCCo or BSC Clearer.
+In this Section O references to a Party Agent do not include SVA Meter Operator Agents.

 1.1.3 For the purposes of this Section O: